-What are the key steps and timeline of the process?+
+What are the key steps of the process?+

 In summer 2012, the Sanctuary Advisory Council held public scoping meetings in the Florida Keys and south Florida and gathered input from the public on issues they would like the marine zoning and regulatory review to address.